-- 12.1 MV and EMV clearances should be renewed every 5 years.
+- 12.1 MV and EMV clearances should be renewed every 7 years.
+FVOs should note that a renewal of clearance requires a full revet i.e. a full application must be completed and all required checks pertinent to that particular level of vetting are to be redone.
 However, any clearance may be reviewed at an earlier stage if adverse information comes to light relating to the subject, or there is a material change in an individual's personal circumstances.
-In addition, all MV and EMV clearances should be the subject of a formal annual security review involving line management. - 12.2 Changes in the personal circumstances of individuals holding MV and EMV clearances may impact upon their continued suitability to hold that clearance.
+In addition, all MV and EMV clearances should be the subject of a periodic security review involving line management.
+It is suggested that clearances are subject of at least one formal review during the lifetime of the clearance.
+It is further suggested that on an annual basis a minimum of 10% of clearances should be reviewed either through targeted or random selection. - 12.2 Changes in the personal circumstances of individuals holding MV and EMV clearances may impact upon their continued suitability to hold that clearance.
 They must therefore report any relevant changes, including spouses, partners or civil partners, changes of address, criminal associations, or other matters relating to the risk factors outlined above, in writing, to the FVO.
 It is also the responsibility of line managers to ensure that the FVO is notified of relevant changes coming to their attention. - 12.3 At the time of clearance post holders should be informed that failure to notify relevant changes could result in the withdrawal of their vetting clearance.
-However, individuals should be aware they can report any changes in the knowledge that notifications will be met with a sympathetic response, and that it would only be in the most serious cases that consideration would be given to the withdrawal of clearance.

-- 12.4 Individuals with MV or EMV clearances who transfer to a 'non-designated' post will retain their vetting clearance for up to 12 months from the date of transfer from the designated post.
+However, individuals should be aware they can report any changes in the knowledge that notifications will be met with a sympathetic response, and that it would only be in the most serious cases that consideration would be given to the withdrawal of clearance. - 12.4 Individuals with MV or EMV clearances who transfer to a 'non-designated' post will retain their vetting clearance for up to 12 months from the date of transfer from the designated post.
 At that time the clearance will lapse.
 Annual security reviews and aftercare will no longer apply after individuals leave an MV or EMV post.
 If they transfer back to an MV or EMV post within 12 months of leaving, their MV or EMV clearance will remain valid until the renewal period, subject to an annual security review. - 12.5 If an individual with MV or EMV clearance transfers to another force or agency, the vetting status will remain valid until the renewal date, subject to the satisfactory completion of an annual security review form, for the information of the receiving force.
 The receiving force retains the right to require an individual to complete the full MV or EMV process.